rjsvkfdl91/Swell/README.md

 I hope users can minimize unnecessary items by seeing the total amount displayed on the main screen. <br>
 (Currency symbol will be automatically changed depending on where you live.)<br>

-If you have any problems or want to update, please feel free to contact me via email.<br>
-I will try to fix it as fast as I can for your convenience. <br>

-Thank you!

 Features of Swell